 In this guide, I assume two things:

-First, I assume you are familiar with the basics of managing a WordPress site, such as installing plugins, using the text editor to add code snippets to your posts, etc.
+First, I assume you are familiar with the basics of managing a WordPress site, such as installing plugins, using the visual editor to add short codes and snippets to posts, etc.

-Second: you already have Mautic installed with basic settings properly configured.
+Second: you already have Mautic installed with basic settings (don’t forget your cron jobs!) properly configured.
 If not, I recommend you do that first.
-Check out the Mautic docs and my Mautic tutorials page for help getting started.
+Check out the Mautic docs and my favorite Mautic installation guides for starters.

-To start tracking visitors to your website, you’ll need to add the Mautic tracking code to all of your pages.
-There are several ways to do this, but if you’re just getting started, I recommend using the official Mautic WordPress plugin, WP Mautic, which is maintained by the Mautic team.
+To start tracking website visitors, you’ll need to add the Mautic tracking code to all of your pages.
+There are several ways to do this, but if you’re just getting started, I recommend using WP Mautic, the official Mautic WordPress plugin.

 Installing the plugin via your WordPress dashboard is easy.
 In WordPress, go to Plugins > Add New and search for ‘WP Mautic’.
 Install and activate the WP Mautic plugin.